thomas-roos/aws-greengrass-lite/docs/INSTALL.md

-# Building AWS Greengrass Lite
+# Installing AWS Greengrass Lite from source

 This document details building and installing Greengrass from source.